emmayianpan/Zillow_Analysis/README.md

   <img src="static/image/screenshot.JPG" alt="Webpage Screenshot" width="900" height="450">
 </a>
 <br>
-<strong><i> The goal for this project is to train machine learning models to predict All Homes For-Sale Inventory and Median Sale Price in Top 5 Metro Areas in the United States for future buyers and real estate professionals evaluating the market. </i></strong>
+<strong><i> The goal of this project is to train machine learning models to predict All Homes For-Sale Inventory and Median Sale Price in Top 5 Metro Areas in the United States for future buyers and real estate professionals evaluating the market. </i></strong>

 ## Prerequisites
 * Getting Started